 Sunset is a much different experience.
 It was incredibly crowded and hard to find a spot with a clear view of the river.
 Even though it can be painful getting up before sunrise, for us, it was the better time to be here.

-However, if you are here just for the thrill of seeing Horseshoe Bend, if you get here in the late afternoon, you should be able to get a good spot to watch the sunset.
+However, if you are here just for the thrill of seeing Horseshoe Bend, you can visit any time of the day.
+If you get here in the late afternoon, you should be able to get a good spot to watch the sunset.

 Getting here: Horseshoe Bend is located a few miles south of the city of Page, on Highway 89.
 Park in the large parking lot and from here it is a 0.75-mile walk to the viewing location.
 It costs $10 to park in the parking lot.
 Read more here.

 Antelope Canyon is a gorgeous place to visit.
 With its glowing red canyon walls and narrow, twisting passageways, this place is fun to visit and a joy to photograph.